 I may be a peace lover, but I can still rant.

 I recognize my fashion choices are questionable because my children say, “You aren’t going out in that are you?”
 Also because people regularly offer me hand-me-downs, which I gladly accept.
 That’s why some days I may be wearing a 70-year-old lady’s skirt and a teenager’s top.

 Research fascinates me.
 I dig into a topic sideways and every which way.
 That gets me started on several other topics.
 No wonder it’s hard to get an article done on deadline.

 I’m a crafts idler.
 I fantasize about projects far more often than I actually do them.

 I used to get together with nursing home residents to write poetry.
 After a year of these gatherings their work was compiled into a small book., Gathering Our Thoughts.
 The experience itself felt like a living poem.

 As a child I wrote a letter to God and buried it, figuring that’s how my grandparents got to Him.

 I can find common ground with just about anyone, but cannot understand those who show no empathy.

 There are random body parts around my house.
-Two mannequin torsos in my office, doll’s legs in my potted plants, a large hand on a bookcase, a head wearing a Viking helmet in my living room, a nose my brother carved hangs in the kitchen, and what others might consider too many head pots.
+Two mannequin torsos in my office, doll’s legs in potted plants, a large hand on a bookcase, a head wearing a Viking helmet in my living room, a nose my brother carved hangs in the kitchen, and what others might consider too many head pots.
 (It’s not possible to have too many head pots.)

 I think each moment is a form of prayer.